Protect Bald Eagle Nests & Habitats

 Do I need a permit to buy or sell land with an eagle nest on it?
 Does a seller have to disclose the presence of an eagle nest on land they are selling?

 Because landownership does not impact eagles ( or lessen their protection), eagle disturbance permits are not needed to buy or sell land containing an eagle nest.
-Permits are recommended (but not required) if an activi1y is planned that may disturb eagles.
+Permits are recommended (but not required) if an activity is planned that may disturb eagles.
 The Eagle Act makes no specific mention of whether a seller should disclose the presence of an eagle nest on their property to potential sellers.
 The Service does not provide advice on real estate transactions, and recommends buyers and sellers consult their real estate agents and/or real estate lawyers.

 I am interested in buying a piece of property, but it is near a bald eagle nest.
 Will I be able to build a home there?
 Will there be restrictions on my everyday activities?